 Compared to the 2019 16″ MBP, the new 2021 model is much better.
 With this said, it’s no Macbook Air.
 Don’t expect to play a heavy game or encode a movie for long periods of time and have the SoC at 50ºC or with zero fan noise.

 I understand wanting to make laptops silent, but Apple is too extreme here.
-It would be fine if the fans started running at 10% when the SoC reaches 60ºC… but not, they seem to let it get hot for a long period of time and only then the fans start running.
+It would be fine if the fans started running at their minimum speed when the SoC reaches 60ºC… but no, they let it get hot and only then the fans start running.

-In other words, while thermals aren’t the same as one those bulky gaming laptops, compared to other compact laptops it seems to hold nicely when doing something demanding.
-The M1 Max still needs a more aggressive fan speed curve in my opinion (not sure about the other less powerful models).
+In other words, while thermals aren’t the same as one those bulky gaming laptops, compared to other compact laptops it seems to hold nicely when doing demanding tasks.
+The M1 Max still needs a more aggressive fan speed curve in my opinion (not sure about the other less powerful models), but that isn’t the Apple way.

 The new design and extra thickness:

 I don’t like bulky laptops.
-I know that they’re better for anyone doing something heavy, but I’m more attracted to something like the Dell XPS, Apple Macbook, etc, and I accept the downsides of the more compact design.
+I know that they’re better for those doing heavy things, but I’m more attracted to something like the Dell XPS, Apple Macbook, etc, and I accept the downsides of the more compact design.
 I feel that in the past few years Apple took their obsession with thinness too far and ended up crippling some products.

 The 2021 Macbook are thicker than the previous generation.
 In some regards Apple did a 180º.
 I haven’t measured, but the display looks to be almost twice as thick as the display on the 2019 model and provides better protection around the edges.
 The small rubber feet are not big, but provide more space underneath the laptop and probably helps with cooling as the air intake cutouts on each side are not as close to the desk/table/etc.